Greenville Triumph SC · CRM reference

 Your HubSpot Reference

 Quick-reference guide for daily CRM tasks and a comprehensive wiki covering every HubSpot feature your team uses.
+Start at the top for the everyday essentials, or jump to any section in the nav.

-Left Sidebar — CRM Menu
+Left Sidebar CRM Contacts Click a Name

-Left Panel
+Left panel

 Key info: name, email, phone, owner.
 Click “View all properties” for more.

-Middle Panel
+Middle panel

+Overview: snapshot of recent activity.
 Activities: full timeline of emails, calls, meetings, notes & tasks.

-Right Panel
+Right panel

 Linked records: companies, deals, tickets.
 Click any to jump to that record.